Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit.md

   - For Shapes based on shape primitives, you can change the size of the bounding box and even switch the shape primitive, after you finish [creating it](workflow-create-predefined.md).

-  - For Poly Shapes, you can [edit the extrusion and the normals](polyshape.md), after you finish [creating it](workflow-create-polyshape.md).
+  - For Poly Shapes, you can [modify the base shape, the extrusion, or the normals](polyshape.md) after you finish [creating it](workflow-create-polyshape.md).
+For example, you can move the points that define the base or add new points to refine the base shape.
+You can also change the height and flip the normals.

   - For Bezier Shapes, you can [edit the underlying bezier curve](bezier.md); you can delete and move existing points, add new ones, close the loop, and smooth it.